Topics on this page:

 Adoption is the creation of a parent-child relationship by judicial order between people who are not a natural parent and a child.
 When the court orders an adoption, it also ends the parental rights and responsibilities of the natural parents.
 Under the law, the new parent-child relationship is no different than the relationship between a natural parent and child.
 Maryland does not bar adults from being adopted.

-Maryland law defines three different kinds of adoptions: 1) public agency, 2) private agency, 3) and independent.
-All three have similar procedures.
+Maryland law defines three different kinds of adoptions, and all three have similar procedures.

 An adoption begins with filing a petition for adoption in Circuit Court.
-If the natural parents can be found, they are given the opportunity to consent to the adoption and given the opportunity to object.
-Investigations and reports are filed with the court and a hearing is held.
+If the natural parents can be found, they are given the opportunity to consent or object to the adoption.
+Investigations and reports are filed with the court, and a hearing is held.
 Finally, the court will either grant or deny the petition.
 The Appellate Court of Maryland (formerly the Court of Special Appeals) handles appeals.

 Adoption laws, rules, and regulations, are available in the following locations: